-Astra Trident / ONTAP configuration

-Astra Control Center requires that you configure at least one storage backend that supports replication for both the source and destination clusters.
-If the source and destination clusters are the same, the destination application should use a different storage backend than the source application for the best resiliency.
+• Astra Trident / ONTAP configuration: Astra Control Center requires that you configure at least one storage class that supports replication for both source and destination clusters.

 Astra Control replication supports apps that use a single storage class.
 When you add an app to a namespace, be sure the app has the same storage class as other apps in the namespace.
 When you add a PVC to a replicated app, be sure the new PVC has the same storage class as other PVCs in the namespace.